nb312/nb312.github.io/_posts/2018-08-25-dart-lesson2-data-type.md

   print(inter2);

 ```
-`String` is a class that  implements `Comparable<String>` and `Pattern` and have some properties,functions two.if you want to know more about them ,just look its source code.
+`String` is a class that  implements `Comparable<String>` and `Pattern` and have some properties,functions too.if you want to know more about them ,just look its source code.

 # Booleans